St Ippolyts: Geography

+The parish includes the village of St Ippolyts and the adjoining hamlet of Gosmore, and also includes southern parts of the Hitchin built up area.
+There is a village shop at Waterdell Lane.
+Wymondley grid substation is in the parish, south of the A602, but takes its name from the neighbouring parish of Wymondley.
+The substation covers 78 acres, and eventually cost £7.5m, built by Howard Farrow Construction.

 Almshoe

 The ancient manor of Almshoe, mentioned in the Domesday Book, is located in the south of the parish.
 Almshoe Bury—now a farmhouse and wedding venue—is a grade I listed building.